Country Music Legend Kenny Rogers Dies At 81

 "I love him to death," she told Rather.
 "He's like a brother to me, or like a twin soul.
 We just know each other.
 We can see each other across the room and know what each other is thinking about, whatever else is going on in the room."

-Their musical chemistry was so central to both of their careers that Don Schlitz, who wrote the Gambler, penned a song, "You Can't Make Old Friends," based on their three-decade relationship.
+Their musical chemistry was so central to both of their careers that Don Schlitz, who wrote "The Gambler," penned a song, "You Can't Make Old Friends," based on their three-decade relationship.

 The song will now be a poignant tribute.
 But Parton once told Rogers she would never be able to sing at his funeral.